rte-france/Grid2Op/docs/createbackend.rst

 In this section we detail step by step how to understand the specific format used by grid2op to "inform" the backend on how to modify its internal state before computing a powerflow.

-A `BackendAction` will tell the backend on what is modified among:
+A :class:`grid2op.Action._backendAction._BackendAction` will tell the backend on what is modified among:

 - the active value of each loads (see paragraph :ref:`change-inj`)
 - the reactive value of each loads (see paragraph  :ref:`change-inj`)